This post offers some innovative natural cork brands that have gone above and beyond the norm to create non-toxic and 0-VOC products.

 1. Amorim Wise Cork Wise

-I got samples of the WISE Waterproof Amorim Cork flooring and I definitely think this is the healthiest brand out of all of the ones I have seen.
+And I definitely think this is one of the healthiest brands out of all of the ones I have seen.
 I could pick up the offgassing slightly (it’s not zero-VOC but it’s close).
 It’s lower in offgassing than more other options and it made pretty good progress over time.
 Many sensitive folks like it.

 It’s cork through and through.
-Polyethylene is the main binder, but it also contains some formaldehyde and BPA.
-It looks like they have not re-submitted their Declare label for 2023 but you can see the old one here.
+Polyethylene is the main binder, but it also contains a small amount of formaldehyde and BPA.
+They did not re-submit their Declare label for 2023 but you can see the old one here.
 It is GreenGuard Gold.

 The top coating is a BPA-free recycled PET (water bottles) coating Called HRT.